FentanesOscar/StellarClassification/README.md

 I would like to see a more abstract dataset to provide a more challenging processing period.
 Instead of getting a dataset from Kaggle, I would like to try a dataset directly from SDSS website.
 It does seem challenging but well worth the effort.

 The models could also be taken further and trained to classify more than 3 classes.
-They could be used to classify nearby planets or moons, maybe even far off exoplanets and exomoons.
+They could be used to classify various celestial objects such as moons, planets, and comets.

 # How to reproduce results